soddygo/codex-acp-agent/README.md

 - Rust (Rust 2024 edition; rustc 1.89+ as pinned in `rust-toolchain.toml`).
 - Network access for building Git dependencies (Codex workspace, ACP crate).

-Optional for development:
-- To run without Codex backend (for ACP flow testing), set `ACP_DEV_ALLOW_MOCK=1` to enable a mock session that supports slash commands like `/status` but does not call the Codex backend.

 ## Build

 ```bash